absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

 turn off all others.

 > Note, that the RPC node has nothing to do with your masternode - this
-> may be your local Dash Core instance, and that's actually the most
+> may be your local Absolute Core instance, and that's actually the most
 > convenient and safe way in this scenario.

 #### Step 2.
 Prepare funds to cover transaction fees